andras-simonyi/citeproc-org/README.md

-In our experience, setting `citeproc-orgref-bibtex-export-use-affixes` to non-nil works well with Natbib styles but causes errors when using the built-in LaTeX bibliography styles, because their `\cite` command doesn’t accept a separate argument for post text.
+In our experience, setting `citeproc-orgref-bibtex-export-use-affixes` to non-nil works well with Natbib styles but causes errors when using the built-in LaTeX bibliography styles because their `\cite` command doesn’t accept a separate argument for post text.

 ### Suppressing affixes and author names in citations